Oxford Rabbit Hole Music Festival

 ‘The world’s a stage’

 “I’m keen to curate a line-up that is both varied and accessible” said the founder.
-Inspired by WOMAD festival, Ed aspires to have as many different genres as possible in his one day event: This year they have acts delivering reggae, latin, country, alt-indie, pop, jazzy soul, rock ‘n’ roll, eastern European and Gaelic.
+Inspired by WOMAD festival, Ed aspires to have as many different genres as possible in his one day event, including blues, rock, folk, latino, country, celtic, and jazz.
 The 30 – 45 minute sets keeps things interesting.

 Can’t do It without YOU!

-It is, of course, not an easy task organising an event that needs to go up and down in a day, has 14 acts and 350+ people attending.
+It is, of course, not an easy task organising an event that needs to go up and down in a day, has 10+ acts and 350+ people attending.
 However, the founder says it’s the musicians and those who attend that make the festival what it is.
 “It would be nothing without the people of Oxford”, he says.
 “I am grateful to everyone who comes, and I’m pleased they enjoy it so much.
 Making it accessible to all, including families, is important to me.
-We’ve shown that good music can co-exist with kids.
+A lot of thought goes into selecting the right bands to ensure the quality of music is high, but it's not just about the music.
 We are serious about what we do and delivering the best experience”.

-The festival will have a bouncy castle and face-painting this year, and will be raising money for local charity Restore.
-Will they repeat the amazing firework finale like last year?
-You’ll have to come and see!
+The festival will have a bouncy castle and face-painting this year, and will will also repeat the amazing firework finale like last year.

 Cast and Credits

-Strong vocals, bluesy riffs, and a ‘not to be missed’ performance by rock ‘n’ roll band Paves – big things are happening for this cool rock band who have just completed a UK tour.
+Strong vocals, bluesy riffs, and a ‘not to be missed’ performance by rock ‘n’ roll band.

 Danceable feel-good reggae vibes with smooth female vocals from Zaia.